 But most of all I love that the story was about appreciating life, and every fleeting moment we get with our loved ones.
 There’s a moment when Henry, Clare and their daughter Alba sat together by the Christmas tree that just triggers all the feelings.
 As Henry (Eric Bana) was living on borrowed time, Clare and Alba knew that it was their last Christmas together and there’s no time to lose.
 It was bittersweet in so many levels, but they did get that rare opportunity to make every moment leading to his death, count.

-Makes you think about your own life and what you’d do if you knew today was your last and you have nothing to lose, huh?
-Hmm.
+Makes me think about my own life and what I’d do if today was my last and I had nothing to lose.
+Brb.

 7. The Holiday